Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-Before we get to the UV-finite gravitational theories (so theories completely without divergences) let us first briefly review the situation with divergences in other theories of gravitational interactions on the quantum level.
+Before we get to the UV-finite gravitational theories (so theories completely without divergences), let us first briefly review the situation with divergences in other theories of gravitational interactions on the quantum level.
 These theories were arising due to historical reasons in the following order.
-First gravitational theory based on Einstein-Hilbert (E-H) action
+First, gravitational theory based on Einstein--Hilbert (E--H) action

 was quantized and the situation with divergences was analyzed.
-Since the conclusions were very pessimistic this motivated many researchers to change and modify the classical theory and start with a quantization of some modified gravity models.
+Since the conclusions were very pessimistic, this motivated many researchers to change and modify the classical theory and start with a quantization of some modified gravity models.
 The big promise arouse with four-derivative theories in four-dimensional spacetimes since they were the first models to be proven to be power-counting and multiplicatively renormalizable.
 Indeed, the modifications of gravity, which includes terms with higher number of derivatives revealed to be fruitful in gaining control over infinities at the UV limit.
-For example, gravitational theories with ten derivatives in four spacetime dimensions revealed to be one-loop super-renormalizable meaning that the control over divergences was highly strenghtened.
-In such models the divergences appear only at the one-loop level, while at higher loops the results of all integrals are convergent.
+For example, gravitational theories with ten derivatives in four spacetime dimensions revealed to be one-loop super-renormalizable meaning that the control over divergences was highly strengthened.
+In~such models, the divergences appear only at the one-loop level, while at higher loops the results of all integrals are convergent.
 Theories with higher derivatives (HD theories in short) are typically beset by the problem of ghosts and to solve this issue non-locality was invoked.
-In non-local theories the problem of ghosts does not show up, but at the same time good control over divergences can be still kept.
+In non-local theories, the problem of ghosts does not show up, but at the same time good control over divergences can be still kept.
 Actually, it is possible to construct such non-local gravitational theories for which the behaviour of the theory in the UV limit coincides exactly with the behaviour of one-loop super-renormalizable theories.
-Then the final step in the construction of UV-finite theories is to add some operators called ``killers'' to ``kill'' completely the remaining beta functions at one-loop level.
-Actually, we will see that in UV-finite theories the non-locality is not a must and the theory can solve all the problems of higher derivative formulation, if it is conformal on the quantum level.
-But this is the chronological path and we will follow such in the presentation here.
+Then, the final step in the construction of UV-finite theories is to add some operators called ``killers'' to ``kill'' completely the remaining beta functions at one-loop level.
+Actually, we will see that, in UV-finite theories, the non-locality is not a must and the theory can solve all the problems of higher derivative formulation, if it is conformal on the quantum level.
+However, this is the chronological path and we will follow such in the presentation here.